clearmatics/ion/README.md

 # Ion Interoperability Framework
 The Ion Interoperability Framework is a library that provides an interface for the development of general cross-chain smart contracts.

+## Introduction

-We strive towards a more interconnected fabric of systems, and to this end, methods for inter-system and cross-chain communications become paramount in facilitating this connected ecosystem.
+We strive towards a more interconnected fabric of systems, and to this end, methods for inter-system and cross-chain communications become paramount in facilitating this fluid ecosystem.

 Ion is a system and function-agnostic framework for building cross-interacting smart contracts between blockchains and/or systems.
 It does not restrict itself to certain methods of interoperation and is not opinionated on what specific functions it should be built for and as such is an open protocol.
 Atomic swaps and decentralised exchanges can be built on Ion and facilitate the free movement of value across different blockchains.
 These are just two of the possible use-cases that can be developed on top of the Ion framework.

-Ideally we envision Ion to evolve to become a library of tools that developers can use on any system to build cross-chain smart contracts to interoperate with any other system.
+We envision Ion to evolve to become a library of tools that developers can use on any system to build cross-chain smart contracts to interoperate with any other system.

 ### Contents
 * [Getting Started](#getting-started)